FeroseHameed/random-shape-cognition1012/README.md

 **Functional Requirements:**

-  •	Webpage will highlight random shapes
+  &emsp;•	Webpage will highlight random shapes

   •	Users can click on shapes and if the correct shape is clicked, another shape will be highlighted